 The best follow-up starts at the event itself.
 The speakers are likely to develop tremendous credibility among the event attendees.
-They can announce and endorse future events you have scheduled.
+They can announce and endorse future events.
 More importantly, they can urge couples to lead or participate in FamilyLife small groups, which will be discussed in the following session.